tiagohpf/im-2018-assign1/README.md

 ```
 ### Login

-To enter in Spotify, you've the use the following credentials:
+To enter in Spotify, you've to use the following credentials:

 **E-mail:** d1533276@nwytg.com <br>
 **Password:** IM20172018